Kanegraffiti/parsl/docs/userguide/apps.rst

 .. _function-rules:

-Parsl apps have access to less information from the script that defined them than functions run via Python's native multiprocessing libraries.
+Parsl :ref:`Apps <#app>` have access to less information from the script that defined them than functions run via Python's native multiprocessing libraries.
 The reason is that functions are executed on workers that lack access to the global variables in the script that defined them.